mklarqvist/tachyon/README.md

 | `VT`            | 1      | String  | Variant classification (SNP, MNP, INDEL, CLUMPED, SV, UNKNOWN) |
 | `MULTI_ALLELIC` | 0      | Flag    | Indicates if a site is multi-allelic |

-Using the example dataset, we can compute the fields that are not already avaiable by passing the flag `-X`
+Using the example dataset, we can compute those fields that are not already available by passing the flag `-X`

 ```bash
 tachyon view -i example_dataset.yon -GHX